Private fostering is an arrangement by which a child under 16 (or under 18 if disabled):

 - Is being cared for by a carer in a different home which lasts, or is intended to last, for a continuous period of 28 days or more.

-Some examples of private fostering include:
+Examples of private fostering

 - A teenager moves in with a friend’s family because of a breakdown in relationships at home, or parents move out of the area.